ManimCommunity/manim/docs/source/contributing/testing.rst

       circle = Circle()
       scene.play(Animation(circle))

 The decorator can be used with or without parentheses. **By default, the test only tests the last frame.
-To enable multi-frame testing, you have to set ``last_frame=False`` in the parameters.**.
+To enable multi-frame testing, you have to set ``last_frame=False`` in the parameters.**

 .. code:: python